Polkadot-Blockchain-Academy/pba-content/syllabus/6-Polkadot/Parachains-protocol-overview-slides.md

 ---

+# Meta

+Questions for Shawn, Bradly, et al

+How "dumb" should I start?
+Do I need to introduce the terms parachian, collator, etc?
+Or will that be in the intro?

+---

 ## Execution Sharding

 > Execution Sharding is the process of distributing blockchain execution responsibilities across a validator set.

-> In Polkadot, all validators execute every relay chain block, but only a subset execute each parachain block. <!-- .element: class="fragment" -->
+> In Polkadot, all validators execute every relay chain block, but only a subset execute each parachain block. <!-- .element: class="../assets/ent" -->

-This enables Polkadot to scale. <!-- .element: class="fragment" -->
+This enables Polkadot to scale. <!-- .element: class="../assets/ent" -->

+Notes:

+The big picture concept that we're trying to achieve is execution sharding.
+In this talk we cover Polkadot's implementation at a high level.

 ---